dkress59/wordpress-api-client/README.md

 ### Custom End Points

-Let's say you have two [navigation menus](https://developer.wordpress.org/reference/functions/register_nav_menu/) registered in your WordPress-Theme's functions.php, and you have a [custom WP-API-route](https://developer.wordpress.org/reference/functions/register_rest_route/) registered like so:
+Let's say you have two [navigation menus](https://developer.wordpress.org/reference/functions/register_nav_menu/) registered in your WordPress-Theme's functions.php, and you have a [custom WP-API-route](https://developer.wordpress.org/reference/functions/register_rest_route/) registered, something like this:

 ```php
 <?php